ROCm/ROCm.github.io/QuickStartOCL.md

 Note that your applications will need to include OpenCL headers when you compile it.
 These can be found in `/opt/rocm/opencl/include/` in ROCm installations, and they are added by the `rocm-opencl-dev` (on Ubuntu) and `rocm-opencl-devel` (on RHEL/CentOS) packages.
-These packages are also installed whenever you install `rocm-opencl`.

 If you have previously built your applications on a system using the AMD APP SDK, you do not need to install anything else besides `rocm-opencl`.
 You only need to set the `AMDAPPSDKROOT` environment variable to point towards `/opt/rocm/opencl/`.